BCLab-UNM/SwarmBaseCode-ROS/README.md

 ##### 2. Install additional ROS packages

-We use the [catkin_tools](https://catkin-tools.readthedocs.io/) package to build the Swarmathon-ROS code base:
+We use the [catkin_tools](https://catkin-tools.readthedocs.io/) package to build the SwarmBaseCode-ROS code base:

 ```
 sudo apt install python-rosinstall python-catkin-tools